ElektraInitiative/libelektra/doc/help/kdb-complete.md

 ## DESCRIPTION

 Show suggestions how the current name could be completed.
-Suggestions will include existing key names, path segments of existing key names and mountpoints.
+Suggestions will include existing key names, path segments of existing key names, namespaces and mountpoints.
-Additionally, the output will indicate wheter the given path is a node or a leaf in the hierarchy of keys.
+Additionally, the output will indicate wheter the given path is a node or a leaf in the hierarchy of keys, nodes end with '/' as opposed to leaves.

 ## OPTIONS